-Activity 22: Streamlined Lease Assistance Program SS# 6: Reducing Per Unit Subsidy Costs for Participating Households Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Activity 22: Streamlined Lease Assistance Program SS# 6: Reducing Per Unit Subsidy Costs for Participating Households Unit of Measurement Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Average amount of Section 8 and/or 9 subsidy per household affected by this policy in dollars (decrease).
 Average subsidy per household affected by this policy prior to implementation of the activity (in dollars).
 Expected average subsidy per household affected by this policy after implementation of the activity (in dollars).
 Actual average subsidy per household affected by this policy after implementation of the activity (in dollars).
 Whether the outcome meets or exceeds the benchmark.
 Average amount of Section 8 and/or 9 subsidy per household affected by this policy in dollars.
 Average HAP subsidy per household affected by this policy prior to implementation of the activity is \$575.
 The average HAP subsidy for SLA households is not expected to decrease in years 1 and 2 (FY 2015 and FY 2016) after implementation of the activity.
 The average HAP subsidy for SLA households is expected to decrease by 3% in FY 2018, FY 2020, and FY 2022.
-Average HAP subsidy per Streamlined Lease Assistance household in FY 2018 is \$721.
-No. However, average contract rents are increasing, causing HAP amounts to also increase.
-The average CR increased \$55 between FY 2017 and 2018.
-During the same timeframe, average HAP subsidy decreased by \$7.
+Average HAP subsidy per Streamlined Lease Assistance household in FY 2019 is \$786.
+No. However, tenant rent shares are increasing as expected (see SS #7, below).

 Activity 22: Streamlined Lease Assistance Program SS# 7: Increase in Tenant Rent Share Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 PHA rental revenue in dollars (increase).
 PHA rental revenue prior to implementation of the activity (in dollars).
 Expected PHA rental revenue after implementation of the activity (in dollars).
 Actual PHA rental revenue after implementation of the activity (in dollars).
 Whether the outcome meets or exceeds the benchmark.
 Average tenant rent share of Streamlined Lease Assistance households.
 Average tenant rent share prior to implementation of the activity for households eligible for Streamlined Lease Assistance is \$270.
 The average tenant rent share for SLA households is not expected to change as a result of this activity.
-Average tenant rent share of Streamlined Lease Assistance households in FY 2018 is \$392.
+Average tenant rent share of Streamlined Lease Assistance households in FY 2019 is \$403.
 Yes, the outcome meets and exceeds the benchmark for this metric.